(click the '+' to expand and collapse an answer)

 Fantastic!
 Asterion Noir is just getting started, but the universe of Aurora Rhapsody is rich and bursting with life.
 We've got detailed maps, character lists, all sorts of concept art, trivia, quotes and more, so dive in!

-Second question first: You can always email me at email@example.com.
+Second question first: You can always email me at firstname.lastname@example.org.
 I love hearing from readers, I really do.
 I'm super-active on Facebook and Twitter, so come friend/follow me!
-I also drop in on Instagram, Pinterest, Google+, Tumblr and Goodreads, if any of those are your social media hangout of choice.
-Above all else, make sure you subscribe to the newsletter, so you don't have to remember to come looking for updates on new stories.
+I also regularly post on Instagram, Pinterest and Goodreads and drop in occasionally on Tumblr and Google+.
+Above all else, make sure you subscribe to the newsletter, so you don't have to remember to come looking for updates on new books.